 Clearly, they were attempting to rekindle the savagery of “Kill ‘Em All” by eliminating any ounce of finesse from the production, but, outside of Fleetwood Mac, there’s seldom anything fun about listening to a band hash out its differences through the course of an entire album.
 Especially when the vibe is so cold and unforgiving, because it’s hard to feel anything other than discomfort from the moment things get cooking.
 It’s a shame that Robert Trujillo’s first taste of the Metallica pie came following such a contentious period, because the energy and spidery stage presence he brought to the table were too great an asset to be subjected to a hostile work environment that early in his tenure.

 Then again, Metallica has a poor track record when it comes to initiating bass players.

-Lulu – I’ll take whatever heat comes my way for this pick, because I don’t think anyone ever gave their collaboration with Lou Reed a fair shake from the moment it dropped.
+Lulu – I’ll take whatever heat comes my way for this being higher than “St. Anger,” because I don’t think anyone ever gave their collaboration with Lou Reed a fair shake from the moment it dropped.
 Their performance at the Rock and Roll Hall of Fame’s Twenty-fifth Anniversary Concert served as the impetus behind the decision to team up, and, frankly, can anyone blame them?
 If you’re one of the greatest heavy metal bands extant, are you really going to say no if one of the most influential artists of our time wants to record with you?
-I didn’t think so.

 With one fell swoop, Metallica laid to rest any notion that they had ever allowed outside pressure to dictate their next move, because, clearly, this wasn’t driven by monetary desires.
 For Lou Reed, Lulu was just another endeavor designed to reinforce the fact that he had remained impervious to external judgment.